 Independent Learning, Independent Research, Independent Study(ies), and other courses of this type may be offered to enable enrollment of a single student in an officially approved course or to provide individualized content.
 Courses of this type are not intended for general enrollment and usually meet apart from the standard weekly class schedule.
+Independent study is typically approved only for students of high achievement (generally requiring a cumulative GPA of 3.0 or higher) and motivation, inasmuch as it requires more time, concentration, and initiative for successful completion.
 A course in which a student has previously earned a grade of a "D" or "F generally may not be repeated through independent study, unless the course in question is only offered through independent study or approved by the Dean of the College which provides the course.
-If more than one student needs an Independent Study course, it will be offered as a Topics course, addressed in the previous paragraph.
+A course that is being offered during a particular semester cannot normally be taken by independent study.